amyoccodingwaves/amyoccodingwaves.github.io/index.md

 Sound the trumpets 🎺🎺🎺🎺🎺 - this is the important part of our tutorial today 🥳.

 This is where we will go and fetch all the weather data.
-To retrieve data from a server, you need an API.
+In order to retrieve the weather data from a server, we need an API.

-If there is one place to keep our attention and switch on - it's here.
-The HTML and CSS gave us the structure and styling, but the javascript we are going to tackle now will handle all the action.
-And the big take away from today is understanding what an API is which we will discuss at the end of this workshop.
+NB: The HTML and CSS gave us the structure and styling, but the javascript we are going to tackle now will handle all the action.
+And the big take away from today is introducing javascript and learning what an API is.

 Note: This opportunity to work with javascript offers you hands on, relevant coding experience in todays tech world.
-Gaining an introduction to javascript and understanding what an API are the take aways from todays workshop, especially if you are thinking of stretching further into the world of coding.
+If you are thinking of stretching further into the world of coding, gaining an introduction to javascript and understanding what an API is, are going to get on the road.

 ## What is Javascript?

 JavaScript is a language that allows you to implement features on web pages.
 Where the action happens - where we create and control the content of our web page.
 This is known as responding to events (clicks, keystrokes etc.) to fetch and display data from external sources, and update content in real-time.
 Think about anything that moves, refreshes or changes on your screen.
-We will demonstrate this in our weather application.
+We will demonstrate this in this weather application.

 ## Let's learn Javascript